"Unicorns I love them..."

 1 T clear vanilla extract / (2T)

 Save and add later -

-2-4 drops pink, yellow, teal (or blue & green) and purple (or pink and blue) Americolor gel food coloring (and a bit of black if you want to pipe on the unicorn eyes).
+2-4 drops pink, yellow, teal (or blue & green) and purple (or pink and blue) Americolor gel food coloring (you'll also need a bit of black if you want to pipe on the unicorn eyes).

 Note: When I put this cake together, I used two recipes of frosting – one for filling and covering the cake and one for coloring and decorating.
 My mixer bowl’s not quite big enough to hold two recipes of this frosting recipe, so I made the 1x recipe twice.
 If you happen to have a larger mixing bowl, I’ve included the double amounts in the right column.

 Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with milk until frosting reaches desired consistency.
 Add vanilla and salt and beat until well combined.

 - 1 8- or 10 -inch cardboard cake circle (I prefer Wilton’s center-punched circles)